April 11, 2018

 Verify if it is available

 Considering the above factors, it’s time to check if your desired domain name is available.
 You can do this by simply going to any domain registrar and typing the desired name in the search box.
-If the domain is available, the registrar will offer to sell it to you.
-Otherwise, the registrar will notify you that someone else has already registered the domain.

-To demonstrate, let’s search for a random domain, “ournameexperts.com” on Namecheap, a popular domain registrar.
+To demonstrate, let’s search for a random domain, “ournameexperts.com”, on Namecheap, a popular domain registrar.
 Namecheap said this domain name is available, and we could register it immediately.

 Now let’s search for “nameexperts.com.”
 Namecheap said this domain name has been registered by someone else since 2000.
 Of course, that’s the domain you’re currently on, so you can’t register it for yourself.